Sruthisarav/My-computer-science-journey/README.md

 1. Introduction to Computer Science and Programming using Python by MIT <br />
 	Link: https://www.edx.org/course/introduction-to-computer-science-and-programming-using-python-0 <br />
 	Started on: 03/01/19 <br />
+	Status: On-hold until 22/01 when the course reopens.
+Finished all problem sets.
+Left with exams. <br />
+2. How to code: Simple Data <br />
+	Link:
+	Started on:
+	Status: Starting Soon